 In January this year I wrote about adult social care facing the inevitable and finding ways to transfer some of the responsibility for vulnerable adults away from the Town Hall.
 Not simply because the money isn’t there anymore, but because outcomes for people can be better realised with a lighter, more system- and person-oriented approach.

-There is no doubt overspends in Adults are serious, so the immediate response for many will be the shoring up of budgets for 17/18.
+There is no doubt overspends in adult social care are serious, so the immediate response for many will be the shoring up of budgets for 17/18.
 ‘Phew’ is a legitimate – but wholly insufficient – reaction, so there may well be a group of councils who find themselves in the same unsustainable position in 18 months’ time.
-It is by no means a lazy strategy, as the short-term pressure for Adults is immense but, for this group, the money will have achieved only the deferral of the tough choices.
+It is by no means a lazy strategy, as the short-term pressure for adult social care is immense but, for this group, the money will have achieved only the deferral of the tough choices.
 Choices that should be made now, when there is respite, and not later, when there is no time to think with a clear head.

 In my January article, I discussed some broad concepts and models, some of which involved putting statutory social work into arms-length vehicles to enable rapid transformation of practice.
 Several people came back to me and asked what the specific money saving initiatives would be that underpin this or other delivery models.
 Let me put my toe in the water and suggest there are seven big things any council should be doing at this tactical level.
 As with almost any list like this, there will be different takes or opinions, and I welcome challenge and dialogue.
 But here are the seven business case areas my own organisation focuses on – the qualification for each being there must be significant financial benefit to the council paired with real improvement of user outcomes:

 - Learning Disabilities Independence: a concerted, funded approach to placement change

 - Rebalancing Older Adults Care: reducing/delaying expensive and limiting institutional care

 - Digital Transformation: a range of interventions which raise workforce productivity and put power in the hands of the user